CenturyLinkCloud/PublicKB/Support/how_to_provision_solana_validator_edge_bare_metal_server.md

 On average, large server configurations take up to 30 minutes to build.

-After the server is built, billing starts and you can manage your Bare Metal Server by going to your Dashboard section and finding the server under the **MY INSTANCES** section of the dashboard.
+After the server is built, billing starts.
+You can manage your Bare Metal Server by going to your Dashboard section and finding the server under the **MY INSTANCES** section of the dashboard.

-To learn more about how to manage your Bare Metal servers, please visit this [Knowledge Base article](https://www.ctl.io/knowledge-base/edge-computing-solutions/getting-started/managing-bare-metal-instances/).
+To learn more about how to manage your Bare Metal servers, please visit [this Knowledge Base article](https://www.ctl.io/knowledge-base/edge-computing-solutions/getting-started/managing-bare-metal-instances/).